denoland/docs/runtime/fundamentals/web_standards.md

 title: "Web Standards and Node APIs"
 ---

-Deno aims to bridge the gap between the browser and the backend with a set of web standard APIs that are familiar to web developers.
-These APIs are designed to be compatible with the web platform, making it easier to write code that can run in both the browser and Deno.
+Deno aims to narrow the gap between browser and server-side JavaScript by providing the same web APIs that are available client side, in the server.
+This means if you know how to program for a browser, you already know how to program Deno!

-Existing Node.js ecosystem compatibility is provided through a set of Node.js compatible APIs.
-These APIs are designed to be compatible with Node.js, making it easier to port existing Node.js code to Deno.
+Existing Node.js ecosystem compatibility is provided through a built-in compatibility layer that allows you to use any npm package directly in Deno.

-Deno also provides its global namespace APIS, to empower developers with low-level capabilities, often essential for system-level tasks.
+Deno also provides its own Deno specific APIs, accessible under the `Deno` global namespace, that are performant, simple ways to do server-side only operations.

 ## Web Platform APIs